aswin32156/job_board_system/job-portal/README.md

 - 🎨 Modern UI with Tailwind CSS
 - 🔒 Role-based access control
 - 📧 Email verification system

+## 📦 Modules

+### 1. Employer Module
+The Employer Module provides comprehensive tools for businesses to manage their recruitment process:
+- **Company Profile Management**: Create and customize company profiles with logo, description, industry, and website
+- **Job Posting**: Create detailed job listings with title, description, requirements, salary range, and job type
+- **Job Management**: Edit, update status, or delete job postings
+- **Dashboard Analytics**: View statistics on posted jobs, total applications, and hiring metrics
+- **Applicant Overview**: Quick access to view all applicants across all job postings

+### 2. Candidate Module
+The Candidate Module empowers job seekers with tools to find and apply for their ideal positions:
+- **Profile Management**: Build a professional profile with personal information, skills, education, and experience
+- **Job Search**: Advanced search with filters for location, salary, job type, and category
+- **Job Recommendations**: AI-powered job suggestions based on skills and preferences
+- **Saved Jobs**: Bookmark interesting jobs to apply later
+- **Application Tracking**: Monitor the status of all submitted applications in one place
+- **Dashboard**: Personalized dashboard showing application statistics and recommended jobs

+### 3. Resume Upload Module
+The Resume Upload Module handles all document management for candidates:
+- **Resume Upload**: Support for PDF, DOC, and DOCX formats
+- **File Size Validation**: Maximum 5MB file size limit
+- **Secure Storage**: Resumes stored securely on the server
+- **Profile Picture Upload**: Upload and manage profile photos
+- **Multiple Resume Versions**: Update resume anytime with new versions
+- **Resume Preview**: View uploaded resume directly in the application

+### 4. Application Review Module
+The Application Review Module streamlines the hiring workflow for employers:
+- **Applicant List View**: See all applicants for a specific job with their details
+- **Resume Access**: Download and view candidate resumes directly
+- **Cover Letter Review**: Read candidate cover letters submitted with applications
+- **Status Management**: Update application status (Pending → Reviewed → Shortlisted → Rejected/Hired)
+- **Candidate Profiles**: Access complete candidate profiles including skills, experience, and education
+- **Notification System**: Automatic notifications sent to candidates when application status changes
+- **Filtering & Sorting**: Filter applicants by status, sort by application date

 ## 🛠 Tech Stack